Dr. Wes Berry

 environmental literature / social justice / eco-literacy, Southern studies, regional foodways

 Wes Berry, a Barren County native, earned his undergraduate degree here at WKU and his PhD at The University of Mississippi.
 Before returning to WKU as a faculty member, he taught at Rockford College in upstate Illinois.
-Born in Horse Cave and raised in Glasgow, Dr. Berry cherishes the small-scaled farms, rolling hills, abundant rivers, and diverse forests of cave country Kentucky that have shaped his work ethic and imagination.
+Born in Horse Cave and raised in Glasgow, Wes cherishes the small-scaled farms, rolling hills, abundant rivers, and diverse forests of cave country Kentucky that have shaped his work ethic and imagination.
 His major literary focus is 20th century American literature, with an emphasis on environmental writing.
-He also teaches courses in Southern and Kentucky literature, and has taught special topics such as Literature, Culture, and Environment, a multidisciplinary environmental humanities course.
-He coordinates the Robert Penn Warren Center and serves as the Graduate Advisor for the English Department at WKU.
-In 2008, he taught one semester in the Sichuan province of China—the region with the spiciest food (which he loves).
+He serves as Director of Graduate Studies for the English department.

-In an effort to eat closer to home, Dr. Berry and his wife Elisa are cultivating a diverse homestead on land that lays between the beautiful Green and Barren Rivers.
+In an effort to eat closer to home, Wes and his wife Elisa grow meat and gardenstuff on land that lays between the beautiful Green and Barren Rivers.
 They’ve raised (and eaten) pigs, sheep, and rabbits.
 Other residents include 5 dogs, 2 cats, and seasonal Purple Martins.